seenbefore/seenbefore/README.md

 - 👋 Hi, I’m @seenbefore
-- 👀 I’m interested in developing back end
+- 👀 I’m interested in developing frontend
-- 🌱 I’m currently learning Java and English
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Wechat:T18305088507 or qq:2228211537

 <!---